StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 **Type:** Functional / UX Bug
 **Severity:** Medium
-**Environment:** Chrome, Windows 10, Android 14
+**Environment:** Chrome-version 142.0.7444.162, Windows 10, Android 14

 ### Steps to Reproduce
+1. Log in to the application (https://demo.baasic.com/angular/starterkit-photo-gallery/login).
-1. Open the upload form for adding a new photo.
+1. Open existing album and click the upload photo.
 2. Enter a custom name in the "Photo Name" field (e.g., "forest").
 3. Select and upload a file with a different filename (e.g., "IMG_1234.jpg").
 4. Observe the "Photo Name" field after upload.